Iris iberica: Description

 It is similar to Iris susiana, apart from its leaf and flower form.
 It is classed as an Mezo-xerophyte, (meaning they like intermediate dry conditions.) or xeric species (similar to Seseli grandivittatum, Thymus tiflisiensis, Scorzonera eriosperma and Tulipa eichleri).

 It has a slender, and compact rhizome, that is not stoloniferous, but up to 1.5 cm in diameter.

 They have 4–6 leaves, that are glaucous, grey-green, and falcate, (sickle shaped) or curved.
 They can grow up to between 7.5 and 15 cm long, and are narrow, being between 0.2 and 0.6 cm wide.
 The leaves start to grow in Autumn (near to September), after a summer rest period after flowering.

 It has a short, slender stem or peduncle, that can grow up to between 15 and 20 cm tall.

-The stem has a green, lanceolate, membranous, spathes (leaves of the flower bud), which are variable is size, between 3mm, to 5 cm long.
+The stem has a green, lanceolate, membranous, spathes (leaves of the flower bud), which are variable is size, between 3 mm and 5 cm long.
 The stems hold a solitary, terminal (top of stem) flower, blooming in late spring, between March and May.
 In the UK, it blooms later between May and June.
 The flowers can last between 120 and 145 days before fading.

 The flowers are 10–15 cm in diameter, they are described as big and flouncy.

 The very variable, bi-coloured flowers, have a white, silvery white, cream, or pale bluish background, with heavily stippled, spotted or veined in pale mauve, violet, dark purple, maroon, or purple-brown.
 Some forms can have a lilac background.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are spoon-shaped, or obovate (rounded), and reflexed, or concave.
 They are 3.5–6.5 cm long, and 2.7–6.5 cm wide.
 In the center of the falls, is a velvet-like, dark, deep rich purple, black-purple, brown, or blackish blotch or signal patch.
 Also, in the middle of the falls, is a row of short hairs called the 'beard', which are brown, or purplish brown.
 The pale standards, are round, or orbicular, and 4.5–10 cm long.
 They are normally less veined than the falls, or have paler veining.